aislingf15-gh/Project-Christmas-Cracker-v2/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Fix Guide

-## Issue: "User ID is required" Error
+## Issue: Prepared Statement Error with Supabase

-Your Christmas Cracker app is deployed on Vercel but the daily tracker is not saving progress.
-The error "User ID is required" indicates that the user authentication or database connection is failing.
+Your Christmas Cracker app is deployed on Vercel but experiencing database connection issues.
+The error "prepared statement already exists" indicates a common problem with Prisma and PostgreSQL in serverless environments, especially with Supabase.

 ## Root Cause

-The main issue is likely that your environment variables are not properly configured in Vercel, causing the database connection to fail.
+The main issue is that Prisma creates prepared statements for database queries, but Supabase's Transaction pooler (which is required for serverless environments) does not support prepared statements.
+This causes conflicts when Prisma tries to use prepared statements.

 ## Step-by-Step Fix